 In fact, heart disease is the primary cause of death in over 65% of people with diabetes according to the American Heart Association (AHA).
 The increased risk of heart disease is in people with diabetes is due to a variety of factors including:

-People with diabetes, or those at risk, are tasked with controlling these risk factors primarily through lifestyle changes and usually prescription medications.
-While there is no doubt that these things offer significant benefits, healthcare providers and people with diabetes have been looking for more safe and easy ways to lower their risk.
-This includes targeted nutritional therapies.
+People with heart disease, or at risk of heart disease, are tasked with controlling these risk factors primarily through lifestyle changes and sometimes prescription medications.
+While there is no doubt that these things offer significant benefits, healthcare providers and people at risk for heart disease have been looking for more safe and easy ways to lower their risk.

-Research is continually identifying key nutrients that can play an important role both in the treatment and prevention of type-II diabetes.
+Research is continually identifying key nutrients that can play an important role both in the treatment and prevention of heart disease and major risk factors like Type-II diabetes.
 Some of the promising foods and nutrients include:

-Hydroxytyrosol from olives has been shown to reverse chronic inflammation and oxidative stress that can lead to the development of cardiovascular, hepatic, and metabolic syndrome from a high-carbohydrate and high-fat diet.1
+Hydroxytyrosol from olives has been shown to reverse chronic inflammation and oxidative stress that can put people at an increased risk of developing cardiovascular disease and metabolic syndrome from a high-carbohydrate and high-fat diet.1

-Olive leaf extract was shown to improve vascular function and reduce inflammation and fibrosis in heart tissues, reduce left ventricle stiffness, and improve aortic reactivity, while also improving abdominal fat deposition, plasma triglycerides, total cholesterol, glucose tolerance, and insulin sensitivity.1,2 Hydroxytyrosol is included in all Pinnaclife Products.
+Olive leaf extract was shown in studies to help improve vascular function and reduce inflammation and fibrosis in heart tissues, reduce left ventricle stiffness, and improve aortic reactivity, while also improving abdominal fat deposition, plasma triglycerides, total cholesterol, glucose tolerance, and insulin sensitivity.1,2

-The combination of L- N-acetyl-L-cysteine (NAC) and taurine has been shown to prevent hyperglycemia-induced insulin resistance – one of the primary mechanisms behind type-II diabetes.3 NAC and L-taurine are both essential components of Olivamine, and therefore found in all Pinnaclife supplements.
+The combination of acetylcysteine (NAC) and taurine has been shown to prevent hyperglycemia-induced insulin resistance – one of the primary mechanisms behind type-II diabetes and a major risk factor of heart disease.3

 CoQ10 is one of the most important molecules for healthy metabolism because it has a key role in the processes that convert sugar into usable energy.4 The highest concentrations of CoQ10 are found in vital organs with high metabolic demands including the heart, liver, brain, kidneys, retinas, and skeletal muscle.4 You might notice these are the same tissues most affected by complications of diabetes.

-There are several drugs that can deplete your body’s naturally produced CoQ10, and some that even inhibit your ability to produce it such as the cholesterol lowering “statin drugs” that are recommended for use in individuals with diabetes.5 Depletion of CoQ10 results in oxidative stress and malfunctioning mitochondria, causing cell death and significant damage to the organs that require CoQ10 the most.4,6 Pinnaclife Multivitamin provides 50 mg of CoQ10 per serving.
+There are several drugs that can deplete your body’s naturally produced CoQ10, and some that even inhibit your ability to produce it such as the cholesterol lowering “statin drugs” that are recommended for use in individuals with high cholesterol and/or diabetes.5 Depletion of CoQ10 results in oxidative stress and malfunctioning mitochondria, causing cell death and significant damage to the organs that require CoQ10 the most.4,6

-Omega-3 essential fatty acids have been shown to have favorable effects on blood lipids, especially triglycerides, in people with diabetes.13 The American Heart Association recommends consuming foods rich in omega-3 essential fatty acids and supports the use of omega-3 supplementation to increase the daily intake, however it is not recommended to exceed 3 grams of fish oil per day without proper medical supervision as it can slow blood clotting time, especially if you are taking blood thinning medications.14
+Omega-3 essential fatty acids have been shown to have favorable effects on blood lipids, especially triglycerides.13 The American Heart Association recommends consuming foods rich in omega-3 essential fatty acids and supports the use of omega-3 supplementation to increase the daily intake, however it is not recommended to exceed 3 grams of fish oil per day without proper medical supervision as it can slow blood clotting time, especially if you are taking blood thinning medications.14

 Taurine is an amino acid that has been shown to protect the heart from elevated levels of homocysteine.15,16 Homocysteine is a molecule found in the blood that is associated with increased risk of heart disease.

-The same nutrients that protect your blood vessels and heart from damage will help to protect the kidneys and the blood vessels within the kidneys as well.
-Keeping your blood pressure, cholesterol, blood sugar, and inflammation markers like homocysteine and CRP under control are all important ways to help protect your kidneys from diabetes-associated kidney failure.
+The same nutrients that protect your blood vessels and heart from damage will help to protect the kidneys and the blood vessels within the kidneys.
+Keeping your blood pressure, cholesterol, blood sugar, and inflammation markers like homocysteine and CRP under control are all important ways to help protect your kidneys from disease.

 Kyle Hilsabeck, PharmD., is the Vice President of Pharmaceutical Affairs at McCord Holdings and licensed by the Iowa Board of Pharmacy.
 He completed bachelors degrees in biology and biochemistry at Wartburg College before earning his Doctorate of Pharmacy from the University of Iowa College of Pharmacy.
 Upon graduation, he completed a community pharmacy practice residency through the University of Iowa where he focused primarily on nutritional aspects of care including the use of vitamin, mineral, and herbal supplements.
 He has taught courses for the University of Iowa College of Pharmacy on vitamins, minerals, herbs, and nutritional supplements and given many presentations on the subject as well.
 He has a passion for improving patient care specifically with regards to the safety and quality of the nutritional supplements and health information people use.